xichensf/magical/README.md

 *Gene list*: The order of *gene names* should be corresponding to the order in the read count table

-*Cell meta*: A four-column matrix with *cell barcode*, *cell type label*, *sample/subject ID*, and *condition* (can be more than two conditions but only up to two conditions will be analyzed in each run)
+*Cell meta*: A four-column matrix with *cell barcode*, *cell type label*, *sample/subject ID*, and *condition* (can be more than two conditions but only up to two conditions will be analyzed in each run).
+We note that the same cell barcodes may be used in single cell data from different samples.
+Therefore, once cell type is set, MAGICAL will internally re-index cells of each sample/subject ID instead of using their original cell barcode.
+Here, each sample must have a unique name and this name should be the same in the scATAC-seq data (to allow MAGICAL to pair data together).

 **scATAC-seq files**: